Energy Saving Transportation Sources Funded

 NYSERDA funds 17 -saving transportation ideas from Long Island to Rochester

-The New York State Research and Development Authority (NYSERDA) today announced the award of $4.6 million to help 17 New York State companies develop and commercialize innovative new transportation technologies that will reduce greenhouse gas emissions, decrease reliance on fossil fuels, and create jobs.
+The New York State Research and Development Authority (NYSERDA) today announced the award of $4.6 million to help 17 New York State companies develop and commercialize innovative new transportation technologies that will reduce emissions, decrease reliance on fossil fuels, and create jobs.

 Six of these projects are located in New York City or Long Island.

-“The imaginative technologies being explored here will help create green jobs and also help New York meet its goals of reducing its greenhouse gas emissions,” said Francis J. Murray Jr., President and CEO of NYSERDA.
+“The imaginative technologies being explored here will help create green jobs and also help New York meet its goals of reducing its emissions,” said Francis J. Murray Jr., President and CEO of NYSERDA.
 “NYSERDA is pleased to continue investing in clean business in New York that will strengthen the state’s clean economy.”

 The NYSERDA funding will leverage $7.5 million of private sector investment to bring total funding for these projects to $12.7 million.
 Each company is required to match NYSERDA’s funding with their own investments, and funds will be awarded following development of a final contract.